What Can You Do with a Degree in Political Science?

 6) Non-Profit organizations

-The Public Service Sector
+Work in the Public Service Sector

 So you want to work for the government?
 The plus side to working in the public sector is good pay, a certain level of job stability, benefits and depending on what department you work in; a chance to move up the corporate ladder.
 Did I mention benefits?